All India Conference of Indian Christians

 The All India Conference of Indian Christians (AICIC) is an ecumenical organisation founded in 1914 to represent the interests of Christians in India.
 It was founded to advocate for the moral, economic, and intellectual development of the Indian Christian community.
-The All India Conference of Indian Christians held its first meeting on 28 December 1914 and was led by Raja Sir Harnam Singh of Kapurthala, who was the president of the National Missionary Society (NMS); the first AICIC General Secretary was B. L. Rallia Ram of Lahore.
-Its creation united local and regional Indian Christian Associations, which existed in Bombay, Madras, Hyderabad, Punjab, United Provinces, Bengal and Burma, under one umbrella organisation.
-At the time of the Indian independence movement, the organisation allied itself with the Indian National Congress and the resolutions passed by All India Conference of Indian Christians advocated communal harmony, while also pressing for the rights of Christians in both colonial India and independent India.
+The AICIC held its first meeting on 28 December 1914 and was led by Raja Sir Harnam Singh of Kapurthala, who was the president of the National Missionary Society (NMS); the first AICIC General Secretary was B. L. Rallia Ram of Lahore.
+Its creation sought to unite under one umbrella organisation the local and regional Indian Christian Associations that existed in Bombay, Madras, Hyderabad, Punjab, United Provinces, Bengal and Burma.
+At the time of the Indian independence movement, the organisation allied itself with the Indian National Congress and the resolutions passed by AICIC advocated communal harmony, while also pressing for the rights of Christians in both colonial India and independent India.
 The India Conference of Indian Christians advocated for self-rule in a united and independent country, opposing the partition of India.
 During the era of the British Raj in India, the AICIC served as the mouthpiece for members of the Indian Christian community, conducting membership drives to boost its base, which included Protestant and Catholic Christians.
 As such, the presidents of the AICIC represented the Christians of undivided India at the Round Table Conferences.